-5. In patients with PSA recurrence after exhaustion of local therapy who are at higher risk for the development of metastases (e.g., PSADT <12 months), clinicians should perform periodic staging evaluations consisting of cross-sectional imaging (CT, MRI) and technetium bone scan.
+5. In patients with PSA recurrence after failure of local therapy who are at higher risk for the development of metastases (e.g., PSADT <12 months), clinicians should perform periodic staging evaluations consisting of cross-sectional imaging (CT, MRI) and technetium bone scan, and/or preferably PSMA PET imaging.
 (Clinical Principle)

-Currently, cross-sectional imaging with CT or MRI along with ^{99m}Tc-methylene diphosphonate bone scintigraphy remain the standard imaging approaches for posttreatment biochemical recurrence, although this is an evolving space.
-The primary rationale for utilizing these approaches relates to the fact that current standard of care (SOC) systemic treatments in mHSPC are based on such conventional imaging approaches rather than advanced/molecular imaging (e.g., CHAARTED, STAMPEDE, LATITUDE).
-9,10,28 It should be noted, however, that these modalities infrequently detect metastases in the setting of early PSA recurrence (e.g., PSA <5 ng/mL).48-50 For example, Kane and colleagues reported that only 14% of patients in a biochemical recurrence cohort had positive CT scans and 9.4% had positive bone scans, with these patients generally having high PSAs and/or rapid PSA kinetics.
-48 Only 4.5% of patients with a PSA <10 ng/mL had a positive bone scan.
-Odewole reported on a cohort of patients undergoing both CT and 18 F-fluciclovine PET for biochemical recurrence, and found that 6 of 29 patients (20.7%) with a PSA \leq 5ng/mL had a positive CT finding.
-In another study, the CT detection rate was 17% for patients with a PSA \leq 4 ng/mL.
+Cross-sectional imaging with CT or MRI along with 99mTcmethylene diphosphonate bone scintigraphy have been the standard imaging approaches for post-treatment biochemical recurrence.
+The primary rationale for utilizing these approaches relates to the fact that current standard of care (SOC) systemic treatments in mHSPC are based on such conventional imaging approaches rather than advanced/molecular CHAARTED, imaging (e.g., STAMPEDE, LATITUDE).^{5,6,24} It should be noted, however, that these modalities infrequently detect metastases in the setting of early PSA recurrence (e.g., PSA <5ng/mL).49-51 For example, Kane et al. reported that only 14% of patients in a biochemical recurrence cohort had positive CT scans and 9.4% had positive bone scans, with these patients generally having high PSAs and/or rapid PSA kinetics.49 Only 4.5% of patients with a PSA <10ng/mL had a positive bone scan.
+Odewole et al. reported on a cohort of patients undergoing both CT and 18F-fluciclovine PET for biochemical recurrence, and found that 6 of 29 patients (20.7%) with a PSA ≤5ng/mL had a positive CT finding.51 In another study, the CT detection rate was 17% for patients with a PSA ≤4ng/mL.50 Novel imaging techniques have evolved, and there are now two FDA approved PSMA PET agents for patients with advanced prostate cancer (68Ga-PSMA-11 and Piflufolastat F-18 [18F-DCFPyL]),^{53,54} including patients with suspected recurrence based on rising PSA levels, which demonstrate greater sensitivity than conventional imaging.
+These agents are further discussed in statement 6.

-Clinicians may utilize novel PET-CT scans (e.g., fluciclovine, choline, PSMA) in patients with PSA recurrence after failure of local therapy as an alternative to conventional imaging or in the setting of negative conventional imaging.
+6. Clinicians should utilize PSMA PET imaging preferentially, where available, in patients with PSA recurrence after failure of local therapy as an alternative to conventional imaging due to its greater sensitivity, or in the setting of negative conventional imaging.
 (Expert Opinion)

-Novel PET tracers appear to show greater sensitivity than conventional imaging for the detection of prostate cancer recurrence and metastases at low PSA values (<2.0ng/mL).
-18F-fluciclovine, the most commonly used radiotracer in the U.S., images amino acid metabolism.
-The detection of prostate bed recurrences and nodal metastases in patients with biochemically recurrent disease but PSA values still below 1.0 varies between 21 and 72%. ^{50,51} The detection rate appears dependent upon both PSA kinetics and histologic grade.
+PET tracers show greater sensitivity than conventional imaging for the detection of prostate cancer recurrence and metastases at low PSA values (<2.0ng/mL).
+18Ffluciclovine, one of the initially available radiotracers in the U.S., images amino acid metabolism.
+The detection of prostate bed recurrences and nodal metastases in patients with biochemically recurrent disease, with PSA values still below 1.0, varies between 21% and 72%.51,52 The detection rate appears dependent upon both PSA kinetics and histologic grade.
 The smallest short-axis diameter of nodes exhibiting uptake is reported at between 4 and 9mm, superior to CT.
-The detection of osseous metastases by 18F-fluciclovine appears comparable to standard bone scintigraphy although studies are limited.
+The detection of by 18F-fluciclovine osseous metastases appears comparable to standard bone scintigraphy although studies are limited.